Scheduled Tasks

 The agent then processes the prompts as if you had submitted them manually.
 Progress appears in the session view and the sidebar status indicator updates to show the session is running.

-If the server or agent has restarted since the schedule was created, the heartbeat automatically creates a new agent session before sending the prompts.
+If the agent has restarted since the schedule was created, Braide re-establishes the agent session automatically before sending the prompts.

 Updating a Schedule